 The common wisdom is not to pack jeans but we do have a lightweight pair.
 In hot climates you don’t need them but in South America it is often cold and these are great to have.
 We get our laundry done for us so we haven’t had a problem with them taking too long to dry.

 Packing cubes can work to squeeze your clothes into a nice organised package, but even better are compression bags.
 They are plastic bags that you roll up and squeeze out all the air.
 Ours save us loads of space.
+We like the Packmate travel bags as they are more durable than most; Eagle Creek compression sacs also get good reviews.

 4) Take Small Toiletries